-The School continues to operates a two-week timetable of fifty periods.
-There are five periods per day, each of which last 60 minutes.
+The School continues to operate a two-week timetable of fifty periods.
+There are five periods per day, each of which lasts 60 minutes.

 Lessons are timetabled into Year group zones.
 This means that specialist teaching areas are not available for some lessons.
 Where specialist teaching rooms are required at Key Stage 4, they are timetabled to one year group per day, in line with government guidance.

 In Year 7, students are taught in their tutor groups for all subjects except PE which is streamed for Term 2 and split by gender.
-The curriculum for drama, music, PE , art and technology has been adapted to adhere with government guidance.
+The curriculum for drama, music, PE, art and technology has been adapted to adhere to government guidance.